Akram Djahnit

-Akram Hadji Djahnit (أكرم جحنيط; born 3 April 1991) is an Algerian football player who currently plays for USM Alger in the Algerian Ligue Professionnelle 1.
+Akram Djahnit (أكرم جحنيط; born 3 April 1991) is an Algerian football player who currently plays for ES Sétif in the Algerian Ligue Professionnelle 1.

 Club career

 ES Sétif

 Born in Sétif, Djahnit began his career in the youth ranks of his hometown club ES Sétif.
-In 2010, he was a member of Sétif under-20 team that won the Algerian Junior Cup, beating CR Belouizdad 12-11 in the penalty shoot-out in the final after the game had ended 0-0.
+In 2010, he was a member of Sétif under-20 team that won the Algerian Junior Cup, beating CR Belouizdad 12–11 in the penalty shoot-out in the final after the game had ended 0-0.
 On 18 June 2011 Djahnit made his professional debut for the club as a starter in a league match against AS Khroub.
-A week later, on 25 June 2011, he scored his first goal for ES Sétif in a 3-1 loss to CA Bordj Bou Arréridj.
+A week later, on 25 June 2011, he scored his first goal for ES Sétif in a 3–1 loss to CA Bordj Bou Arréridj.

 Al-Arabi SC

 In July 2015, Djahnit signed a two-year contract with Kuwaiti club Al-Arabi.
-He scored his first goal in a 1-0 win versus Al-nasr in the league on 11 November 2015.
+He scored his first goal in a 1–0 win versus Al-nasr in the league on 11 November 2015.
 In January 2016, Djahnit reached a mutual agreement with Al-Arabi to terminate his contract.